UPDATED : Sept 2020, original post from 2018

 Southern California U-Pick (seasonal)

 - Oak Glen Ranches and Orchards: Sept-Oct, Apples, Pears, Raspberries.
 We love visiting Oak Glen in the fall.
 There are so many different farms, and we have visited different ones over the years.
 You can find upick, flower fields, pumpkin patches, hiking, and children’s activities such as candle making and more in Oak Glen.
 I did an entire post on visiting Oak Glen that you can read here.
+2020: There is currently a large fire in Oak glen and the status of the orchards is unknown – please keep the community and farms in your thoughts.

 - Julian Apple Farms – Sept-Oct, Apples, Pears.
 We visited Julian one fall instead of Oak Glen, and had a wonderful time picking apples and pears, as visiting farms along the way.
 We camped nearby at the William Heise County Park.